 At its 59th session, held in Cairo, the Economic and Social Council decided on the executive program to activate the Agreement on the Facilitation and Development of Trade Exchange among Arab States and to establish a major Arab free trade area as of 1/1/1998, whereby the Arab countries will begin to reduce customs duties on products exchanged among them at equal rates over a period of ten years (at a rate of 10% per year) until we reach the stage of complete elimination of customs duties in 2007.
-Those who wish from Arab countries have the right to exclude some goods Which any Arab country requests to exempt during the mentioned ten years, in order to take into account, the local industry in it due to the different levels of industry in these countries and in order to ensure the development of emerging industries.6 blocs; In implementation of the decision of the Arab Summit held in Cairo during the period 21-23 June 1996 to instruct the Economic and Social Council to take the necessary measures to expedite the Establishment of the Greater Arab Free Trade Area in accordance with a work program and timetable to be agreed upon.
+Those who wish from Arab countries have the right to exclude some goods Which any Arab country requests to exempt during the mentioned ten years, in order to take into account, the local industry in it due to the different levels of industry in these countries.

+In order to achieve the desire of the Arab States to establish a major Arab free trade area that enhances the common economic gains of the Arab countries and benefits from changes in global trade and the establishment of international and regional economic blocs: In implementation of the decision of the Arab Summit held in Cairo during the period 21-23 June 1996 to instruct the Economic and Social Council to take the necessary measures to expedite the Establishment of the Greater Arab Free Trade Area in accordance with a work program and timetable to be agreed upon.
 The Economic and Social Council therefore adopted Resolution No. 1317 (59) on this executive program and timetable, for the establishment of a Greater Arab Free Trade Area in accordance with the provisions of the Agreement on the Facilitation and Development of Exchange.
 Trade between Arab countries the principles of the free trade area are in line with the provisions of the World Trade Organization and its general rules governing international trade.
-Resolution No. 1317 (59) issued on 19/2/1997 included the following: 7
+Resolution No. 1317 (59) issued on 19/2/1997 included the following: